amaroAdonis/amaroAdonis/README.md

 ##

 <p align="left">
-  💌 You can contact me using the links below.: ⤵️
+  💌 You can contact me using the links below ⤵️
 </p>

 <p align="left">